Designing Transport-Level Encryption for Datacenter Networks: Evaluation

 \subsection{Redis}

 What does using \sdp in a real-world application look like?
-To answer this question, we report our experience of adding support for \sdp in Redis, a widely used key-value store.
-The vast majority of effort was supporting vanilla \homa; once it is done, support for \sdp was trivial, because it integrates encryption within the transport protocol.
+We report our experience of adding support for \sdp in Redis, a widely used key-value store.
+The vast majority of effort was supporting vanilla \homa; once it is done, support for \sdp was trivial because of transport-level encryption; it simply adds \texttt{setsockopt} to register the key (\autoref{sec:design}).
+We thus mainly discuss adding support for \homa in Redis.

-Redis adopts a single-threaded design and monitors concurrent clients, each connects to the server over a TCP connection, using an \texttt{epoll}-based event loop, similar to event-driven web servers like \texttt{nginx}.
-Since \homa's socket abstraction is one-to-many style and thus can communicate with multiple clients, Redis/\sdp could directly block on \texttt{recvmsg}.
-However, to enable support for both TCP and \sdp, we register the \sdp socket (for multiple clients) to the \texttt{epoll} socket.
-Since TCP provides bytestream abstraction, the Redis server frames messages received from the client by locating the headers in the bytestream; in case of a partial read, Redis maintains the current offset of the message already received so far.
-On the other hand, since \homa preserves message boundaries, Redis/\sdp does not need to maintain the partially-received request state.
-Once \homa support is done, it is trivial to support \sdp.
-It simply adds \texttt{setsockopt} to the socket to register the key, which has been negotiated using an ordinary TLS library, such as OpenSSL.
-This key registration procedure is the same with \ktls.
+Redis adopts a single-threaded design and monitors clients using an \texttt{epoll} event loop; each client connects to the server over a TCP connection and the connection is reused over multiple requests.
+Since a \homa socket can communicate with multiple clients, Redis/\homa could directly block on \texttt{recvmsg} syscall.
+However, to share the same database between both TCP and \homa clients, we register the \sdp socket (that handles all the \sdp clients) to the \texttt{epoll} socket.
+When a request arrives over TCP, the Redis server reassembles messages by locating the Redis headers in the bytestream; when that arrives over \homa, since \homa preserves message boundaries, Redis/\homa does not need to maintain the partial read offset.

-Our modification to support a new feature (i.e., \homa and \sdp) in Redis is straightforward, because the Redis instance can monitor both TCP and \sdp clients in the same event loop.
-Although \sdp file descriptors can be registered to the \texttt{epoll} event file descriptor as discussed earlier, this is not the case for supporting a kernel-bypass TCP stack as done in mTCP~\cite{acceltcp}, Demikernel~\cite{demikernel} and Paste~\cite{paste}.
-Those stacks need to replace the entire event loop of Redis, disallowing the clients to access the same database over the regular kernel TCP stack, which is much more feature-rich.
-The same goes for TCPLS.
-It uses its own event loop based on \texttt{select} to manage the underlying TCP connections.
-Therefore, TCPLS's descriptor on which the application performs I/O cannot be registered to the standard event loop based on the OS abstraction.
+Our modification in Redis is straightforward, because \homa and \sdp provide true file descriptors and the Redis instance can monitor both TCP and \sdp clients in the original \texttt{epoll} event loop.
+This is not the case for supporting a kernel-bypass TCP stack as done in mTCP~\cite{acceltcp}, Demikernel~\cite{demikernel} and Paste~\cite{paste}, which need to replace the whole event loop, disallowing the clients to access the same database over the regular kernel TCP stack.
+The same goes for TCPLS; its I/O descriptors cannot be registered to the OS-driven event loop.